-The proponed canal expansion was justified by the cargo volume that will be able to transit through the Canal, and not just by the vessels sizes it will be able to handle.
-Given the intention to build new locks, it is advantageous for Panama that they be able to handle the most appropriate vessel size for the routes that the Canal will serve.
-Moreover, a larger lock will allow the Canal to handle more tonnage while using less water at lower costs.
+The proponed canal expansion was justified by the cargo volume that would be able to transit through the Canal, and not just by the vessels sizes it will be able to handle.
+Given the intention to build new locks, it was advantageous for Panama that they be able to handle the most appropriate vessel size for the routes that the Canal will serve.
+Moreover, a larger lock would allow the Canal to handle more tonnage while using less water at lower costs.

-The Canal, expanded with larger locks, besides allowing post-Panamax containerships to transit, will facilitate the transit of post- Panamax liquid bulk vessels (Suezmax), dry bulk vessels (Capesize), vessels for transporting liquefied natural gas and passenger vessels.
-Typical Capesize y Suezmax vessels have a deadweight of 130,000 - 140,000 tons; a 270 - 280 m length, and a 40 - 45 m width.
-Consequently, it will open the Panama route to new markets that, due to the present size of Canal locks, have not been able to develop.
-Among these new markets is the transport of coal from the U.S. and Colombia to East Asia, oil from Venezuela to East Asia, natural gas from Peru to the U.S. East and South Coasts, as well as post-Panamax cruise ships.
+The Canal, expanded with larger locks, besides allowing post-Panamax containerships to transit, would facilitate the transit of post- Panamax liquid bulk vessels (Suezmax), dry bulk vessels (Capesize), vessels for transporting liquefied natural gas and passenger vessels.
+Typical Capesize and Suezmax vessels have a deadweight of 130,000 - 140,000 tons; a 270 - 280 m length, and a 40 - 45 m width.
+Consequently, it would open the Panama route to new markets that, due to the present size of Canal locks, had not been able to develop.
+Among these new markets is the transport of coal from the US and Colombia to East Asia, oil from Venezuela to East Asia, natural gas from Peru to the US East and South Coasts, as well as post-Panamax cruise ships.

-The proposal consists of adding a third lane, through the construction of two lock facilities, one at each end of the Canal.
-Each of the new lock facilities will have three consecutive chambers, designed to move vessels from sea level to the level of Gatun Lake and back down again.
-Each chamber will have 3 lateral water reutilization basins, for a total of 9 basins per lock and 18 basins in total.
-Just like in the existing locks, the new locks and their basins will be filled and emptied by gravity, without the use of pumps.
-Both lock facilities will be located within the patrimonial area of the ACP, adjacent to the existing locks.
-The new locks and their channels will form a navigation system which will be integrated into the existing locks and channels system.
-A lock facility will be located at the Atlantic end of the Canal, on the east side of Gatun locks.
-The other facility will be located at the Pacific end of the Canal, to the southwest of Miraflores Locks.
+The project consisted of adding a third lane, through the construction of two lock facilities, one at each end of the Canal.
+Each of the new lock facilities had three consecutive chambers, designed to move vessels from sea level to the level of Gatun Lake and back down again.
+Each chamber had 3 lateral water reutilization basins, for a total of 9 basins per lock and 18 basins in total.
+Just like in the existing locks, the new locks and their basins are filled and emptied by gravity, without the use of pumps.
+Both lock facilities are located within the patrimonial area of the ACP, adjacent to the existing locks.
+The new locks and their channels form a navigation system integrated into the existing locks and channels system.
+A lock facility is located at the Atlantic end of the Canal, on the east side of Gatun locks.
+The other facility is located at the Pacific end of the Canal, to the southwest of Miraflores Locks.

-The location of the new locks uses a significant portion of the excavations of the third set of locks project started by the U.S. in 1939 and suspended in 1942 when the U.S. entered World War II.
-The new locks will be connected to the existing channel system through new navigational channels.
+The location of the new locks used a significant portion of the excavations of the third set of locks project started by the US in 1939 and suspended in 1942 when the US entered World War II.
+The new locks are connected to the existing channel system through new navigational channels.

-The new lock's chambers will be 427 m (1,400') long, by 55 m (180') wide, and 18.3 m (60') deep7.
-They will use rolling gates instead of the miter gates used by the existing locks.
-Rolling gates are used in almost all existing locks with dimensions similar to those being proposed8 and are a well-proven technology.
-The new locks will use tugboats to position the vessels instead of locomotives.
+The new lock's chambers are 427 m (1,400') long, by 55 m (180') wide, and 18.3 m (60') deep.
+They use rolling gates instead of the miter gates used by the existing locks.
+Rolling gates are used in almost all existing locks with dimensions similar to those being proposed and are a well-proven technology.
+The new locks use tugboats to position the vessels instead of locomotives.
 As in the case of the rolling gates, tugs are successfully and widely utilized for these purposes in locks of similar dimensions.

-The construction cost of the third set of locks is estimated at approximately $5,250 million.
-This estimate includes design, administrative, construction, testing, environmental mitigation and commissioning costs.
-Additionally, this cost includes contingencies to cover risks and unforeseen events such as those that might be caused by accidents, design changes, price increases, and possible delays, among others.
+The construction cost of the third set of locks was estimated at approximately $5,250 million.
+This estimate included design, administrative, construction, testing, environmental mitigation and commissioning costs.
+Additionally, this cost included contingencies to cover risks and unforeseen events such as those that might be caused by accidents, design changes, price increases, and possible delays, among others.